Instant A.I., Just Add Water

 complexity, some form of intelligence just might spontaneously develop (this is, of course, an extremely simplified explanation of a vast amount of research in machine intelligence, but still relatively accurate).
 Companies like IBM are spending buckets of money on pure R&D to develop supercomputers with massive numbers of connections just to test these theories, which makes this closer to Truth in Television

 See also A.I.
 Is a Crapshoot

 .
 Of course, you don't want to actually add water (that would be stupid

 ), because there's No Water Proofing In The Future

 .
 Subtrope of Creating Life Is Unforeseen

 Anime & Manga

 - The first episode involves the testing computer falling in love with him.

 - The Tachikomas in Ghost in the Shell: Stand Alone Complex develop intelligence (and whimsical, childlike personalities) after Batou replaces their synthetic oil with the organic variety.
-So, more of an Instant AI Just Add Oil.
+So, more like Instant AI, Just Add Oil.
 Of course, the fact that Batou also cares deeply about the Tachikomas (as well as most other machines) probably plays a larger role in this...

 - It is probably more important that he only gives organic oil to "his" Tachikoma.
 This favoritism starts giving them a sense of their own individuality.
 They become "self-aware".